 Changes to High School Curricula and Grading Policies

-We also recognize that as many high schools moved to virtual learning, curricula and grading policies have also changed.
+We also recognize that as many high schools moved to virtual learning, curricula and grading policies also changed.
 We understand the challenges and constraints that students have been working under since the onset of the COVID-19 pandemic.
 We appreciate that not all students will have experienced remote learning in the same way, and we assure you that your application will be reviewed fairly and thoughtfully with full awareness that many events were far beyond your control, including the grading policy of your school.

 Many schools changed grading policies during the spring of 2020 and some offered students a choice of letter grade or a pass/fail grading system.
 Our advice at the time was to remain safe and to take care of yourself, your family and your community, and this continues to be the philosophy we encourage.
 We will review the results of that term in the context of your entire high school record, with no preference for the choice of pass/fail or letter grades.
 You may be reassured to know that for many years Brown undergraduates have had the choice of letter grades or Satisfactory/No Credit for each of their classes.